 The basic treatment to stop or prevent bleeding in people with hemophilia A and B is factor replacement therapy.
 This is the infusion (injection into the bloodstream) of factor VIII and IX concentrates to prevent or control bleeding.

 The clotting factors available in Canada today have many advantages over products available in the 1950s, 1960s, 1970s and 1980s.
 (See The history of hemophilia.)
 These are the advantages.

 Factor VIII and IX concentrates can be divided into two categories:

 Genetically engineered (recombinant) factor VIII is the clotting factor concentrate used by most Canadians with hemophilia A. It has been the product of choice since being introduced in 1993.
-The brand names used in Canada are Kogenate®FS, Advate®, Helixate®FS and Xyntha®.
+The brand names used in Canada are Advate®, Kogenate®FS and Xyntha®.
 In Quebec, Eloctate®, an extended half-life product, was introduced in 2015 for patients with specific needs.

 Recombinant factor IX, which goes under the brand name of Benefix® is the blood product used by most Canadians with hemophilia B. It was introduced in Canada on a regular basis in 1998.
 In Quebec, AlprolixTM, an extended half-life product, was introduced in 2015 for patients with specific needs.

 Plasma-derived factor IX is also used by Canadians with hemophilia B. The brand name used in Canada is ImmunineVH®.

 Depending on the person, factor concentrates are given:

 In prophylaxis therapy, hemophiliacs receive factor concentrates one or more times a week to prevent bleeding.
 The goal is to keep the levels of factor VIII or IX in the blood high enough that bleeding does not happen.
 This therapy is common with children with severe hemophilia.